 Even though Judy knew her marriage was in trouble, and wasn’t totally surprised that her husband left, I can imagine how she felt coming home that day and realizing he’d gone.
 I would have found it hard to focus on anything, difficult to settle down always hoping that maybe he was just late and not really gone.

 Coming home to an empty house reminds me of Lorraine – she loved being married but came home to an eight-word note and an empty house.
 Although her husband had been acting weird for three months, she had no idea he was having an affair and wanted to leave.
-And for the opposite perspective, it reminds me of Emma over at Divorced Before 30 – she left her husband on her lunch break.
-They’d been married for just a year so very different circumstances from Judy but Emma’s departure was triggered by just one word.
+And for the opposite perspective, it reminds me of Emma who’d been married for just a year so very different circumstances from Judy but Emma’s departure was triggered by just one word.

 Judy believes her husband’s desire to divorce was related to health issues – depression, bi-polar even male menopause and she’ll be talking about that in the next post.